 Bluff Park Art Show History

-It grew from an idea…evidently one whose time had come!
-In 1963 a group of parents from Bluff Park Elementary School sponsored a “Come As Your Favorite Book” dance.
-This fund raising project was the first step in expanding the school library.
+In 1963 a group of parents from Bluff Park School sponsored a “Come As Your Favorite Book” dance.
+This fund-raising project was the first step in expanding the school library.
 Henry Kimbrell and his band donated their talents, the community responded, and $600 went into the library fund.

 The Purchase Awards from the 1965, 1966, and 1967 shows were given to the Bluff Park Elementary School Library.
 The 1965 award was “Cabin on Sanders Road” by Henry Kimbrell of Birmingham, Alabama.
 The 1966 award, “August and Sunflowers, was won by Huntsville, Alabama artist Wanda Dashner.
 The 1967 painting, “Waiting for What?” was the work of Mary Cobb Martin of Huntsville, Alabama.